TimPasquini/BladesInTheDarkGenerators/README.md

 Creates a random ghost using the ghost tables on page 304.
 Also uses the names/aliases from page 303 to give a name to the ghost.

+Cults:
+Create a cult to a random forgotten god and assign a random religious practice to it using data on page 305.

+Scores:
+Create a random score using the data for pages 306 and 307.